ammar-tanwar/bloglearnbay/posts/introduction-to-simple-linear-regression-in-machine-learning.md

 Now, if you ask why ‘simple?’
 Well, the phrase “Simple” relates to two factors used in this regression evaluation method.
 A line that is certainly straight used to mold linear regression and grant an explanation for the association between factors.

-While you get to indulge in machine learning problems and then land on the expected and profitable outcomes, you need to find certain inter-relationships between a set of the above two types of variables.
+While you get to indulge in Machine Learning problems and then land on the expected and profitable outcomes, you need to find certain inter-relationships between a set of the above two types of variables.
 So here comes the application of Simple Linear Regression in Machine Learning .

 ## What are the real-life applications of SLR algorithms?